Basketo Zone

-Basketo is a woreda in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia, named after its inhabitants, the Basketo people.
-Because Basketo is not part of any administrative Zone in the SNNPR, it is considered a special woreda—an administrative subdivision which is similar to an autonomous area.
+Basketo Zone is a zone in the South Ethiopia Regional State of Ethiopia, named after its inhabitants, the Basketo people.
+It was formerly a part of the Southern Nations, Nationalities and Peoples' Region (SNNPR)'s, and included in to South Ethiopia Regional State in 2023 after a referendum.

 Settlements

-The administrative center is Laska; other rural administrative centres include Donka, Saattsa, Zabba, Mandit, Obc'a, Bunibas, Gaara etc.
+The administrative center of the zone is Laska; other rural administrative centres include Donka, Saattsa, Zabba, Mandit, Obc'a, Bunibas, Gaara etc.

 Geography

-Basketo is bordered in the south and west by the Debub (South) Omo Zone, and in the north and east by the Gamo Gofa Zone.
-Rivers in this woreda include the Berso, Sirso, Sanka, Usino and the Ergino.
+Basketo is bordered in the south and west by the Debub (South) Omo Zone, and in the north and east by the Gofa Zone.
+Rivers in this zone include the Berso, Sirso, Sanka, Usino and the Ergino.

 Economy

-Food crops include enset, sweet potatoes, yams, taro, maize and horse beans, while coffee and the cardamom-like spice aframomum corrorima are significant cash crops.
+Food crops include enset, sweet potatoes, yams, taro, maize and horse beans, while coffee and the cardamom-like spice Aframomum corrorima are significant cash crops.
 According to a 2004 report, Basketo had 27 kilometers of all-weather roads and 180 kilometers of dry-weather roads, for an average road density of 1803 kilometers per 1000 square kilometers.